xd009642/xd009642.github.io/_posts/2025-08-18-Making-CLI-tools-with-Trustfall.markdown

 > A query engine for any combination of data sources.
 Query your files and APIs
 > as if they were databases!

-And this is pretty powerful as a tool, and I've read blogposts - mostly by Predrag (blog [here](https://predr.ag/blog/)), I've seen a talk or two.
-And after this I've been looking for a place to play with Trustfall.
+And this is pretty powerful as a concept, and I've read blogposts - mostly by Predrag (blog [here](https://predr.ag/blog/)), I've seen a talk or two.
+And as a result, I've been looking for a place to play with Trustfall.

 Well, I've finally done it and here's my writeup of the general experience and how to use Trustfall yourself.
 But before I get into that it would be remiss